khaftab/web-pulse/README.md

 My mother language is not english and my grammar is not that great.

 ### Create Pull Requests

-If you want to modify Uptime Kuma, please read this guide and follow the rules here: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md
+If you want to modify Web Pulse, please read this guide and follow the rules here: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md